sanjunasprasad/BrewBuddy_cafeFinderApp/README.md

 Tailwind CSS

+Formik and Yup: Leveraged for form handling and validation, improving user input control and data integrity.

 Sweetalert-(For showing pop-ups , custom messages to the user.)

 axiosInstance -Improved, efficienct and reliable in fetching data from APIs